The psychology of why haunted houses scare us silly

 For example, it would be considered bizarre and embarrassing to run screaming out of a house that makes you feel uneasy if there is actually nothing to fear.
 On the other hand, it could be perilous to ignore your intuition and remain in a place that is dangerous.

 These are the psychological mechanisms behind feeling “creeped out.”
 They may be useful if they help you maintain vigilance when threat is uncertain.
-They also help you manage the balance between self-preservation and self-presentation (ie, presenting yourself in a socially desirable way).
+They also help you manage the balance between self-preservation and self-presentation (.i.e, presenting yourself in a socially desirable way).

 While human psychology can explain what makes a haunted house so scary, it also provides the perfect guide to making one ourselves.